 Note: There is no pre-registration required and you do not need to bring your passport.

 When people talk about the Pyramids they usually think of the huge complex in Giza.
 Few people know that it all started somewhere else – in Saqqara.
-The step pyramid of Djoser was the first true Pyramid ever built and is about hundred years older than the ones in Giza.
+The step pyramid of Djoser was the first true Pyramid ever built and is about a hundred years older than the ones in Giza.

-The impressive Pyramid with a height of 62 meters is surrounded by a limestone wall some 10 meters high imitating bound bundles of reeds.
+The impressive pyramid with a height of 62 meters is surrounded by a limestone wall some 10 meters high imitating bound bundles of reeds.
 A huge roofed colonnade is only the entrance, even though some 13 fake doors exist.

 6. Mosque-Madrassa of Sultan Hassan